Jerinca/Project/PROCESS.md

  Furthermore the barchart is not completely working yet.
 It shows the right values but the 1 bin is not placed correctly, need to figure out why.

+# day 10

+Fixed bar chart.

+need to update that one when new stock is being entered.